 1. Fresh Flower Leis

-2. Kukui Nut Accessories
+2. Kukui Nut Bracelets or Necklaces

 3. Miniature Ukuleles